tyz-sd/Parenting-children-in-the-age-of-screens/README.md

 tabulate

 ## Steps to Generate Dataset
-Install the original dependencies and run `datasets/data_pre_processing.ipynb`
+Install the original dependencies above and run `datasets/data_pre_processing.ipynb`

 ## Steps to Run Visualizations
-Install the original dependencies and run `visualizations/Visualizations.ipynb`
+Install the original dependencies above and run `visualizations/Visualizations.ipynb`

 ## Steps to Run Web Dashboard
-Go to `dashboard`
+Go to `dashboard/`

 Install `node_modules` by calling `npm i` or `yarn`